 The evidence has become clear: the more that a company’s work force becomes engaged, healthy and driven, the more likely a business will succeed.
 According to recent research by The Gallup Organization, engagement of a passionate workforce is a powerful force in catalyzing outside-the-box thinking and creating fresh ideas to improve business processes and customer service.
-To learn more about activities all employers can do to encourage a healthier work force, Smart Business sat down with Diana Hendel, PharmD, and CEO of Long Beach Memorial, Community Hospital Long Beach and Miller Children’s Hospital Long Beach.
+To learn more about activities all employers can do to encourage a healthier work force, Smart Business sat down with Diana Hendel, PharmD, and CEO of Long Beach Medical Center, Community Hospital Long Beach and Miller Children’s Hospital Long Beach.
 The hospitals are a part of the MemorialCare Health System, one of just 27 businesses located around the world to receive the prestigious Gallup Great Workplace Award, and the only 2012 two-time honoree whose headquarters are in California.

 What is the Gallup Great Workplace Award?

 Based on something experts call ‘the most rigorous workplace research ever conducted,’ criteria for the award are based upon response rates exceeding 80 percent, engagement levels and impact on employee performance.
 Then, results are compared across Gallup’s database of 965,000 work teams and about 7.5 million respondents in 177 countries, with strategic plans and best practices evaluated to select those companies that established new global standards for the engagement of employees.
 Winners span the globe and they represent companies from banks to insurance, retail to manufacturing and health care to hospitality.

 Why is having engaged employees important?